xyflow/react-flow-docs/docs/getting-started/installation.md

 }
 ```

-React Flow also supports usage as an uncontrolled component without external state management.
-An example usage looks like this:
+React Flow can also be used as an uncontrolled component without external state management:

 ```jsx
 import ReactFlow, { MiniMap, Controls } from 'react-flow-renderer';